terasakisatoshi/mathematics/README.md

 ~~The equation above is written by KaTeX engine.See more detail:https://github.com/GitbookIO/plugin-katex~~

-I will use KaTex engine when gitbook supports `\boldsymbol`.
+I will use KaTex engine when gitbook supports decent shape of `\boldsymbol` for greek symbol.

 inline mode: